 Analyze: Data is analyzed to identify possible causes for the area in need of improvement.
-These analysis, may take place during round table meetings with Leadership, at Quality Improvement Team meetings, during Data Calls, etc. Care is taken to assure that the appropriate partners/stakeholders are involved in identifying root causes.
+These analysis, may take place during round table meetings with Leadership, at QI Team meetings, during Data Calls, etc. Care is taken to assure that the appropriate partners/stakeholders are involved in identifying root causes.
 A variety of methods are used to identify potential root causes, narrow down the possibilities, and confirm the relationship between the suspected causes and the performance of the process.
 The purpose of this step is to identify, validate and select root cause for elimination.

-Improve: As well, discussions and strategies regarding how to improve may occur through various activities to include, Board and staff meetings, Supervisor's meetings, round table discussions, Quality Improvement Team meetings and others.
-A variety of partners/stakeholders may also contribute to include the case management agencies, DCF as well as Judicial.
+Improve: As well, discussions and strategies regarding how to improve may occur through various activities to include, Board and staff meetings, Supervisor's meetings, round table discussions, QI Team meetings and others.
+A variety of partners/stakeholders may also contribute to include the CMA's, DCF as well as Judicial.
 The same data that was obtained during Measure to establish the baseline is again gathered after improvements are in place.
 The purpose of this step is to identify, test and implement a solution to the problem; in part or in whole.
 A detailed implementation plan is created and improvements tracked.

 Control: Ongoing monitoring occurs, primarily, through consistent analysis of the CBC Report Card, Balanced Scorecard, results of reviews and surveys.
 To ensure and manage control, ongoing data tracking occurs by the Data Analyst.
 A plan for identifying when performance starts to slip and appropriate action taken also occurs and is performed by the Data Analyst and Data Specialist.
-This information is also shared during various activities, to include Data Calls, Leadership and Quality Improvement Team meetings.
+This information is also shared during various activities, to include Data Calls, Leadership and QI Team meetings.

-Kids Central, Inc. Continuous Quality Improvement Process/System:
+Kids Central's CQI Process/System:

-Kids Central's Quality Management Department - Staff Structure
+Kids Central's QM Department - Staff Structure:

-Kids Central's Quality Management (QM) Department structure includes the Director of Quality Management, Supervisor, Five Quality Management Specialists, a Quality Data Specialist and Quality Data Analyst.
+Kids Central's QM Department structure includes the Director of QM, Supervisor, five (5) QM Specialists, a Quality Data Specialist and Quality Data Analyst.
 Each QM Specialist is certified and is experienced in the use of standardized review tools.

-The Director of Quality Management is required to possess a Bachelor's degree in a related field and five years of experience in service provision to families including four years of supervisory experience.
-This position is responsible for the quality management activities of the agency, review of quality assurance reports prior to submission, identification of trends and patterns, analysis of both qualitative and quantitative data to provide management tools for standardization of performance measurement and drivers of improvement, oversight of all utilization management functions, and serving as one of the quality management liaisons for the agency.
+The Director of QM is required to possess a Bachelor's degree in a related field and five (5) years of experience in service provision to families including four (4) years of supervisory experience.
+This position is responsible for the QM activities of the agency, review of QA reports prior to submission, identification of trends and patterns, analysis of both qualitative and quantitative data to provide management tools for standardization of performance measurement and drivers of improvement, oversight of all utilization management functions, and serving as one of the QM liaisons for the agency.

-The Quality Management Supervisor is required to possess a Bachelor's degree in social services and a minimum of 5 years of experience in service provision to families, including a minimum of two years of supervisory experience.
+The QM Supervisor is required to possess a Bachelor's degree in social services and a minimum of five (5) years of experience in service provision to families, including a minimum of two (2) years of supervisory experience.

-The Quality Management Specialists are required to possess a Bachelor's degree in social services or a closely related field with a minimum of 3 years of experience in an area of Human Services, preferably child welfare; and state certification in quality review.
-Responsibilities of QM Specialist's include but are not limited to data collection, trending and analysis, case practice reviews, supportive activities and numerous other internally directed quality improvement and assurance activities.
+The QM Specialists are required to possess a Bachelor's degree in social services or a closely related field with a minimum of three (3) years of experience in an area of Human Services, preferably child welfare and state certification in quality review.
+Responsibilities of QM Specialist's include, but are not limited to data collection, trending and analysis, case practice reviews, supportive activities and numerous other internally directed QI and assurance activities.

-In addition to Kids Central QM staff, partner case management providers also maintain Quality Assurance staff, dedicated to managing quality for their agency.
+In addition to Kids Central's QM staff, partner case management providers also maintain QA staff, dedicated to managing quality for their agency.
 These team members work in partnership with Lead Agency QM staff on various projects.

-Quality Management performs multiple duties and functions that includes, but are not limited to the following:
+QM performs multiple duties and functions that includes, but are not limited to the following: